mattcieslak/hbcd-docs/docs/processing/standards.md

 <input type="checkbox" [name] [value] [checked] [disabled]> All documented installation instructions can be successfully followed<br>

 ### Licensing and Obtaining a DOI
-All included software require a [license](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) and also a DOI for software publication.
-Internal pipelines to HBCD might be leveraged for release data prior to publication.
-For pipelines without an associated scientific article yet that can be cited, developers obtained a DOI by self-publishing on [Zenodo](https://cdnis-brain.readthedocs.io/zenodo/).
-Software provided for HBCD releases from non-HBCD PIs will be required to be peer reviewed and published along with the DOI.
-All software is required to run on BIDS input data or currently available HBCD derivatives as provided in the most current HBCD release.
+All included software must have a [license](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) and a DOI for publication as internal HBCD pipelines may be used for data releases prior to publication.
+For pipelines without a citable scientific article, developers can obtain a DOI by self-publishing on [Zenodo](https://cdnis-brain.readthedocs.io/zenodo/).
+Software from non-HBCD PIs included in HBCD releases must undergo NMIND peer review and be published with a DOI.
+Additionally, all software must be compatible with BIDS input data or the latest HBCD derivatives provided in the current release.
+The pipeline webpage should include a description of how to properly cite the pipeline (see [example](https://fmriprep.org/en/stable/#citation)).

 ### Versioning and New Release Policies
-Beyond basic version control in GitHub, developers are instructed to tag new releases that are associated with specific versions of the repository whenever a large update (or large number of updates) has been made.
-The new tagged release should also include a change log that carefully documents the differences between the new and prior version.

-Developers may also wish to decide on a standard release cycle as well as special cases/parameters which warrant a new release (e.g. a serious bug fix that needs to be implemented in version ASAP).
-Ideally there would be documentation around which versions are expected to receive long-term support vs versions that will be deprecated and the timeline for deprecation.
+In addition to basic version control on GitHub, developers should tag new releases when significant updates or multiple changes are made.
+Each tagged release must include a changelog detailing the differences from the previous version.
+Developers are encouraged to establish a standard release cycle and define criteria for special releases, such as urgent bug fixes.
+Documentation should specify which versions will receive long-term support, which will be deprecated, and the timeline for deprecation.

 ## Testing Ability